10 week course in Poole

 Philosophy aims to set you free.
 Free from pressures and worries, free from limiting ways of thinking, free to grow and be yourself.

-Local Course
+Local Courses

-Local face-to-face courses available in Poole.
+Local face-to-face courses available in Poole, Southampton & Chichester

 Peace of Mind